andrewdotn/2md/README.md

 Contributions are welcome!
 There are fairly comprehensive end-to-end and round-trip tests, and TypeScript’s type-checking makes refactoring safer, so don’t be afraid to move code around.

-## Architecture

-A detailed writeup of the internals exists: “[Compiling HTML to Markdown with TypeScript: How 2md works](https://2md.ca/how-it-works)”

 ## License